optimistiCli/diwu/README.md

 * The `scripts/host` is for the host-side scripts.
 It is imho a good practice to name the script that runs the container after the image.
 The one that comes with this repo is thus named `voorbeeld.sh`.
 It actually is  very generic: it can be copied and renamed for other projects and used as-is, or as a starting point for something more project-specific.
 * The `scripts/guest` dir contains scripts and script templates used on the guest side.
 All files named like `<name>.template.<ext>` are considered templates.
 More on this below.
 * The `config` dir is supposed to contain config files and templates of config files.
 All files named like `<name>.template.<ext>` are considered templates.
 More on this below.
-* The vars file `voorbeeld.vars.sh` is used for filling in all the templates in `config` and `scripts/guest` dirs.
+* The vars file `voorbeeld.vars.ini` is used for filling in all the templates in `config` and `scripts/guest` dirs.
 More on templates below.

 ### Building image
 Just run the script in the project dir, it should pick up all the settings.